-BOYNTON BEACH, Fla. — Many residents say courts at the Boynton Beach Tennis Center need more serving up.
-They took their concerns straight to commissioners on Tuesday in hopes to get much-needed upgrades.
+BOYNTON BEACH, Fla. — Many residents said courts at the Boynton Beach Tennis Center need more serving up.
+They took their concerns straight to commissioners on Tuesday hoping to get much-needed upgrades.

-Elizabeth Tyrrell is a member of a tennis league in Boynton Beach and says the courts are in rough shape.
+Elizabeth Tyrrell is a member of a tennis league in Boynton Beach and said the courts are in rough shape.

-“it’s exhausting to have to come to the tennis center and not know what conditions you’re going to be faced with," stated Tyrrell.
+"It's exhausting to have to come to the tennis center and not know what conditions you’re going to be faced with," Tyrrell said.

 City officials explained a previous vendor hired to maintain the courts recently ended its contract, leaving them to temporarily close courts for nearly two months while new maintenance staff was hired.